top of page

 Particularly for 9th and 10th grade students, mapping out a course selection process congruent with your goals is paramount.

-Application Strategy and Guidance:
+Application Strategy and Guidance

 12th grade

-• Single Application review
+• Full Application review of top-choice application

 • Deferral / Waitlist strategy